-The advantage of this choice of state variables is that it is very robust when phase changes occur, and is especially useful when it is not known if a phase change will occur.
+The advantage of this choice of state variables is that it is more robust when phase changes occur, and is especially useful when it is not known if a phase change will occur.
 The disadvantage of this choice of state variables is that for equations like heat transfer equations that are highly dependent on temperature, a model could be harder to solve near regions with phase change.
 Temperature is a non-smooth function with non-smoothness when transitioning from the single-phase to the twophase region.
-Temperature also has a zero derivative with respect to enthalpy in the two-phase region, so near the two-phase region solving a constraint that specifies a specific temperature may not be possible.
+Temperature also has a zero derivative with respect to enthalpy in the two-phase region, so near the twophase region solving a constraint that specifies a specific temperature may be difficult.